Veneration of the dead: Myanmar

 Ancestor worship in modern-day Myanmar is largely confined to some ethnic minority communities, but mainstream remnants of it still exist, such as worship of Bo Bo Gyi (literally "great grandfather"), as well as of other guardian spirits such as nats, all of which may be vestiges of historic ancestor worship.

 Ancestor worship was present in the royal court in pre-colonial Burma.
-During the Konbaung dynasty, solid gold images of deceased kings and their consorts were worshiped three times a year by the royal family, during the Burmese New Year (Thingyan), at the beginning and at the end of Vassa.
+During the Konbaung dynasty, solid gold images of deceased kings and their consorts were worshipped three times a year by the royal family, during the Burmese New Year (Thingyan), at the beginning and at the end of Vassa.
 The images were stored in the treasury and worshiped at the Zetawunzaung (ဇေတဝန်ဆောင်, "Hall of Ancestors"), along with a book of odes.

 Some scholars attribute the disappearance of ancestor worship to the influence of Buddhist doctrines of anicca and anatta, impermanence and rejection of a 'self'.

 Philippines

+The belief in anito or ancestral spirits in Precolonial Philippines are sometimes referred to as Anitism in scholarly literature (Spanish: anitismo or anitería) literally means veneration of the spirits of the dead.
+The word anitism or ancestor worship from the Hispano-Filipino form anitismo, though not in current usage, it was a precolonial Tagalog belief system, a continual invocation and adoration of the anitos, the souls or spirits of their ancestors.
+From its original meaning of "ancestral spirit".

+The ancient Tagalogs believed in anitos, the spirits or souls of their ancestors.
+They honored and worshipped them in daily life especially the spirits of parents and grandparents who had died.
+These ancestor spirits were often represented by small idols kept in homes, sometimes made from gold and shaped like animals, such as crocodiles.
+Anitos were not only from the home.
+Some were believed to live in mountains, forests, and rice fields.
+These were often the souls of ancient warriors or previous inhabitants of the land.
+The Tagalogs believed that these spirits could protect or harm, so they treated them with respect.
+Unlike other nearby cultures that worshipped many gods and spirits without making idols, the Tagalogs made physical representations only for certain anitos mainly those connected to the household.
+Different regions and tribes had their own names for these spirits.
+While Tagalogs called them anito, others used names like nitu, aitu, or hantu.
+This shows how widespread and deeply rooted the belief in ancestor spirits was across Southeast Asia.